bravo-pharma/Bravo-Pharma-is-all-set-to-bring-revolution-in-Health-care-sector-of-North-Bihar/README.md

-## The Bihar government offer industrial land to CMD Rakesk Pandey of Bravo pharma to set up his company unit in Bihar.
-The Government has assured that the transfering of land will be done in next few days.
+## The Bihar government offer industrial land to CMD Rakesh Pandey of Bravo pharma to set up his company unit in Bihar.
+The Government has assured that the transferring of land will be done in next few days.[Map model of offered land](https://www.biadabihar.in/wp-content/uploads/2018/09/Industrial__Area_Muzaffarpur-Model.pdf)

-You can use the [editor on GitHub](https://github.com/roykeshavsharma/roy/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-To
+" To

 The Investment Commissioner